Allotments in Oxford

 ALLOTMENT ASSOCIATION

 Our allotments are adjacent to Hinksey Park, South Oxford.
-For further information on site availability or other matters please contact one of our officials:
+For further information on site availability or other matters please contact one of our officials (see below).

 Waiting List

-Please contact Michael Walker (see above) if you wish to go on the waiting list.
+Please contact David Helliwell (see above) if you wish to go on the waiting list.
 (Residents of South Oxford only please).
-We usually have about ten on the waiting list, so we cannot guarantee to find a plot quickly.

 Click here for an enlarged view.